petermacp/mlw.public.health.group/README.md

   - Use high-resource images and figures (not less than 300 dots per inch)
-  - Make sure that you load your slides at the conference venue (usually at the media centre), and check that the formating is all correct (issues often with fonts and image resolution/corruption)
+  - Make sure that you load your slides at the conference venue (usually at the media centre), and check that the formatting is all correct (issues often with fonts and image resolution/corruption)

 Here are some examples of good slide